JuliaGraphics/Gtk.jl/README.md

 In your Julia `base/` directory, create (or append to) a file called `userimg.jl` the line

-    Base.require("Gtk")
+    require("Gtk")

 Then build Julia as you normally would; the Gtk module will be available when julia starts.

-In some cases, it might be necessary to add the library path, for example:
+In some cases, it might be necessary to add the path to the folder containing the Gtk shared libraries, for example:

-    Base.push!(Base.DL_LOAD_PATH, "/usr/lib/x86_64-linux_gnu")
+    push!(DL_LOAD_PATH, "/usr/lib/x86_64-linux_gnu")
-    Base.require("Gtk")
-    Base.pop!(Base.DL_LOAD_PATH)
+    require("Gtk")
+    pop!(DL_LOAD_PATH)

 The `"/usr/lib/x86_64-linux_gnu"` needs to be replaced with the location of the GTK libraries on your system.
-However, when the library is in a standard location, this step can be skipped.
+However, when the library is in a standard location -- such as `/usr/lib`, `/usr/local/lib`, or `/usr/lib/x86_64-linux_gnu` (on some systems) -- this step can be skipped.

 ## Overview

 This Gtk wrapper attempts to expose all of the power of the Gtk library in a simple, uniform interface.
 The structure and names employed should be easily familiar to anyone browsing the Gtk documentation or example code, or anyone who has prior experience with Gtk.

+It is always safe to alter the properties of a Gtk object defined in Gtk.jl outside of calling the functions provided therein, such as through another program language, or direct ccall's.

 There is also a more detailed description in [tutorial style](doc/usage.md), as well as a [property/hierarchy browser](doc/properties.md) and [function reference](doc/function_reference.md).
 People interested in extending the functionality of this package may be interested in the [developer documentation](doc/developer.md).